top of page

 Emma Bull

-Oct 203 min read
+Oct 20, 20253 min read

-🌿 It Will Get Easier: My Journey Through Postnatal Depression, Art, and Motherhood In 2020, I had my second daughter.
-The world was locked down, my toddler was full of beans, and I was drowning in hormones, isolation, and exhaustion.
+In 2020, I welcomed my second daughter into the world.
+The pandemic had locked everything down.
+My toddler was full of beans, and I felt like I was drowning in hormones, isolation, and exhaustion.
 Postnatal depression crept in quietly, then roared.
-There were days I felt like I was disappearing, beneath nappies, night feeds, and the relentless pressure to be okay.
+There were days when I felt like I was disappearing beneath nappies, night feeds, and the relentless pressure to be okay.
 I wasn’t okay.
-And I want to say that out loud, because maybe you’re not ok
+And I want to say that out loud because maybe you’re not okay either.
+Perhaps you’re reading t

 Emma Bull

-Oct 134 min read
+Oct 13, 20254 min read

 Paint Your Cocktail: Sip & Paint 23/08/2025